grid-control/grid-control/docs/config.rst

 -------------------

-* ``lfn marker`` = <text> (Default: '/store/')
-    Specify the string that marks the beginning of the LFN
+* ``lfn marker`` = <text> (Default: '/store/') Specifiy the string that marks the beginning of the LFN

 .. _MatchDelimeter: